 What happens in MS

-With MS, your immune system mistakenly attacks the covering of your brain and spinal cord, called the myelin sheath.
+With MS, your immune system mistakenly attacks the myelin sheath, a protective membrane that covers your brain and spinal cord.

 When your immune system attacks these areas, it can cause inflammation (swelling) in your brain and spinal cord.
 This disrupts communication between your brain and other areas of your body.

-Symptoms of MS include muscle weakness, numbness, tingling, and trouble walking.
-You may also experience changes in vision, such as trouble seeing.
+Symptoms of MS include muscle weakness, numbness, tingling, and difficulty walking.
+You may also experience changes in vision, such as difficulty seeing.

 What Ocrevus does

-Ocrevus works in your body by decreasing certain cells called B cells that make your MS symptoms worse.
+Ocrevus works in your body by decreasing certain cells called B cells that worsen your MS symptoms.
 Ocrevus belongs to a class of drugs called monoclonal antibodies.
 (A drug class is a group of medications that work in a similar way.)

 How long does it take to work?

 Ocrevus begins working after your first infusion.
 However, each person taking Ocrevus will react differently to the medication.
-Some people may see their MS symptoms reduced after only one dose.
+Some people may see a reduction in their MS symptoms after only one dose.
 For others, it may take more time before they notice results.

 Other drugs are available that can treat your multiple sclerosis (MS).
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Ocrevus, talk with your doctor.
 They can tell you about other medications that may work well for you.